Doctoral Programs

 General Functions

 The Graduate Council is represented on a student’s dissertation committee by a graduate faculty member.
-This faculty member may be outside the student’s major and minor areas.
+This faculty member must be outside the student’s primary academic department.
 The Graduate Council recognizes that a GCR will not possess technical expertise in all elements considered in research outside his or her field or specialization.
 Therefore, an individual serving as a GCR must exercise careful judgment in fulfilling the following general functions:

-• Notifying the Office of Research and Graduate Studies in writing of any irregularity in procedure at the time of the scheduled examination (e.g. the absence of a committee member) in order to obtain instructions.
+- Notifying the College of Graduate Studies in writing of any irregularity in procedure at the time of the scheduled examination (e.g. the absence of a committee member) in order to obtain instructions.

 Responsibilities of the GCR to the Doctoral Student